Berry-Esseen bound and precise moderate deviations for products of random matrices: Proofs of Berry--Esseen bound and Edgeworth expansion

 \begin{theorem} Assume either conditions \ref{CondiMoment} and \ref{CondiIP} for invertible matrices, or conditions \ref{CondiMoment}, \ref{CondiAP} and \ref{Condi-Variance} for positive matrices.
 Then there exist constants $\eta>0$ and $C>0$ such that for all $n \geq 1$, $s \in (-\eta, \eta)$, $x \in \mathcal{S}$, $y \in \mathbb{R}$ and $\varphi \in \mathcal{B}_{\gamma}$,

 \end{theorem}

-The following result gives an Edgeworth expansion for $\log |G_n x|$ with the target function $\varphi$ on $X_n^x$ under $\mathbb Q_s^x$.
+The next result gives an Edgeworth expansion for $(X_n^x, \sigma(G_n, x))$ with a target function $\varphi$ on $X_n^x$ under $\mathbb Q_s^x$.
 The function $b_{s,\varphi}(x),$ $x \in \mathcal{S}$, which will be used in the formulation of this result, is defined in Lemma \ref{Lem-Bs} and has an equivalent expression \eqref{Def2-bs} in terms of derivative of the projection operator $\Pi_{s,z}$, see Proposition \ref{perturbation thm}.

 \begin{theorem} Assume either conditions \ref{CondiMoment} and \ref{CondiIP} for invertible matrices, or conditions \ref{CondiMoment}, \ref{CondiAP} and \ref{CondiNonarith} for positive matrices.
 Then there exists $\eta>0$ such that as $n \to \infty$, uniformly in $s \in (-\eta, \eta)$, $x \in \mathcal{S}$, $y \in \mathbb{R} $ and $\varphi \in \mathcal{B}_{\gamma}$,